HimasRafeek/butterCake-Legacy/README.md

-### Butter Cake is a lightweight CSS framework which helps web developers create responsive, flexible mobile first web applications in an easy way, and built using Sass.
+### Butter Cake is a lightweight modular CSS framework which helps web developers create responsive, flexible mobile first web applications in an easy way, and built using Sass.

 ## Checkout the official website.
 ### [getButterCake.com](https://getbuttercake.com/?ref=readme)